What we know about former One Direction member Liam Payne’s death

 911 call

-Hotel staff had requested urgent police assistance shortly before Payne fell, according to an emergency call obtained by CNN’s local affiliate Todo Noticias.
+On Wednesday, hotel staff requested urgent police assistance shortly before Payne fell, according to an emergency call obtained by CNN’s local affiliate Todo Noticias.

+Police said in a statement later that day that personnel rushed to the hotel just after 5 p.m. local time in response to an emergency call warning of an “aggressive man who could be under the influence of drugs or alcohol.”

-“We have a guest who is overwhelmed with drugs and alcohol,” the hotel manager said on the call.
+“We have a guest who is overwhelmed with drugs and alcohol,” the front desk manager said on the call.
 “He breaks things up.
 He is tearing the whole room apart.”

 The manager said they needed “someone to be sent to us urgently,” as staff didn’t know “if the guest’s life is at risk.”